mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 `auto_failover` and `auto_rejoin` are also activated regardless of their individual settings.

+By default, mariadbmon will not rejoin servers with more than one replication stream configured into the cluster.
+Starting with MaxScale 6.2.0, when `enforce_simple_topology` is enabled, all servers will be rejoined into the cluster and any extra replication sources will be removed.
+This is done to make automated failover with multi-source external replication possible.

 This setting also allows the monitor to perform a failover to a cluster where the master server has not been seen [Running].
 This is usually the case when the master goes down before MaxScale is started.
 When using this feature, the monitor will guess the GTID